colebaril/JobScope/README.md

 # How It Works

 At midnight GMT, a GitHub Actions workflow is triggered via a cron job, which runs the `job_scraper.py` script.
-The script scrapes various job boards and appends results to the `jobs_combined.csv` file.
+The script scrapes job listings posted in the last 24 hours from various boards and appends results to the `jobs_combined.csv` file.
 The data is then read on load by the Shiny app which involves some data clean-up and displays all data in a table with various filtering options.

+To avoid being blocked by each site, the script only runs once per day and uses proxies.